mmukul0409/numberConverter/README.md

 cd check-writer
 ```

-## Install npm packages the npm packages described in the `package.json` and verify that it works:
+## Install npm packages described in the `package.json` and verify that it works:

 ```shell
 npm install